-2.4.1.
-On 1 April 2024 there were 1652 food businesses registered in Huntingdonshire.
-This is a decrease of 88 food businesses since 2023-24.
-There are a variety of businesses within Huntingdonshire and this number includes 21 primary producers (e.g. farms), 52 manufacturers and packers, 3 importers and 42 distributor/transporters with the remaining business comprising retail and catering establishments including restaurants, take-
+- 2.4.1.
+On 1 April 2025 there were 1834 food businesses registered in Huntingdonshire.
+This is an increase of 182 food businesses since 2024-25.
+This will be largely due to the input of Ofsted registered childminders into our database and factors such as increasing numbers of premises having more than one food business, e.g. one food business operator responsible for the bar and another for the kitchen therefore requiring two food business registrations. - 2.4.2.
+There are a variety of businesses within Huntingdonshire and this number includes 23 primary producers (e.g. farms), 41 manufacturers and packers and 2 importers with the remaining business comprising retail and catering

-- aways, schools, pubs, caring premisses, mobile food units and hotels/guest houses. - 2.4.2.
+- establishments including restaurants, take-aways, schools, pubs, caring premisses, mobile food units and hotels/guest houses. - 2.4.3.
 Food businesses are inspected according to their inspection rating category.
 The highest risk businesses (category A) are the subject of an inspection, partial inspection or audit at least every 6 months whereas the lowest risk businesses (category E) are monitored using alternative enforcement approaches.
 New businesses are classified as "Unrated".
 The breakdown of premises by inspection rating category was: